jazmichaelking/mastodon-near-me/README.md

 # Mastodon Near Me - Global Mastodon server list by country and region
-A curated map of active Mastodon service providers that serve a specific locality, region, city, country, or supports a notable language.
+A curated map of Mastodon service providers that serve a specific locality, or support a notable language.

  ## Map
 The interactive map of the available servers is maintained at http://mastodon-near.me